Skip to main content

 Why This Matters

 ZeroIPC demonstrates that shared memory can be more than a data bucket.
-By treating computation as a first-class structure, we unlock patterns impossible in traditional IPC:
+By treating computation as a first-class structure, you unlock patterns that are impossible in traditional IPC:

 • Functional reactive programming across processes